DFE-Digital/slack-incident-bot/README.md

 ## Local Setup

-1. Request an invite to the **Slack Bot Testing Grounds** workspace & a copy of the secrets for you `.env` file
+1. Request an invite to the **Slack Bot Testing Grounds** workspace & a copy of the secrets for your `.env` file
 2. Visit https://api.slack.com/apps and select **DfE incident bot (test)**
 3. Spin up a ngrok tunnel with `ngrok http 3000` and take a copy of the forwarding URL
 4. Navigate to **Interactivity & Shortcuts** and add the following URL to **Request URL**: